foglienimatteo/Raytracing/README.md

 Each of these files contains also, in the initial description, the commands necessary to render the described image; if you want to learn this software in the most practical way, these files are perfect!

+If you are looking for a more complete and general documentation about how to write your text file and the CLI/repl options, you can find it in [LangDoc.md](./LangDoc.md).

 The basic structure of a command in the CLI is the following:

 ```bash
 ./Raytracer.jl render [OPTIONS_FOR_THE_IMAGE] NAME_OF_THE_SCENEFILE {onoff|flat|pathtracer|pointlight}[OPTIONS_FOR_THE_RENDERER]
 ```

 ```bash
 ./Raytracer.jl animation --function=FUNCTION_NAME  --vec_variables="[NAMEVAR1, NAMEVAR2, ...]" --iterable=ITERABLE [OPTIONS_FOR_THE_IMAGE] NAME_OF_THE_SCENEFILE {onoff|flat|pathtracer|pointlight}[OPTIONS_FOR_THE_RENDERER]
 ```